Annual Rx checkup

 Contact My Medicare Partners so we may provide you a FREE, personalized Annual Rx Checkup to see which plan will save you the most money in drug costs.
 We’ll compare plans, generic vs brand name costs, and pharmacies for you.
 We’ll even give you some tips on how to keep your drug costs low.

 Don’t be intimidated by choosing a drug plan that provides you the lowest costs.
 And remember: the lowest premium does not always equal the best value for you!

 Always take into account the five factors to determine if your drug plan is a good fit for your and your wallet.
-Read our report here on what to watch for when your Annual Notice of Changes (ANOC) is sent in the mail, highlighting changes to your drug plan.
+Read our report here on what to watch for when your Annual Notice of Changes (ANOC) is sent in the mail, highlighting changes to your drug plan each year.

 The Dreaded Donut Hole